 Once the creditor receives a request to mediate from the farmer, the creditor contacts the Department of Economic Development, Jobs, Resources and Transport (DEDJTR), advising the farmer has accepted its offer to mediate.

-DEDJTR then provides the parties' details to the Victorian Small Business Commissioner to organise mediation.
+DEDJTR then provides the parties' details to the Victorian Small Business Commission to organise mediation.

-The Victorian Small Business Commissioner appoints a mediator.
+The Victorian Small Business Commission appoints a mediator.
 The mediator conducts mediation between the farmer and creditor and discusses options for managing present and future farm debt arrangements.

 At the conclusion of mediation, the farmer and creditor may agree to sign a binding agreement to resolve the dispute.
 The creditor must ensure that any binding agreement between the parties is reflected in any contract, deed, mortgage or other instrument.